 Monthly Water quality monitoring on the Vasse Wonnerup wetlands has occurred since December 2014 to gain a better understanding on the seasonal variability in water quality parameters.

 The Department of Water and Environmental Regulation conducts monitoring, which includes measuring salinity, pH, temperature, nutrients and phytoplankton.
 Results have shown that there is substantial seasonal and site variability in water quality parameters across the wetlands due to seasonal inflows and drying out.
-The latest water quality results can be accessed here.
-(Link)

 The investigation, coordinated by the Department of Water and Environmental Regulation, found that the organic sediment layer is highly variable along the channel, with build-up occurring mostly along Estuary View Drive and in front of the Vasse Surge Barrier.